 All court records shall be retained in accordance with Rule 26 of the Rules of Superintendence for the Courts of Ohio.

 RULE 45 CITATION

-These rules shall be known as the "Local Rules of Practice of the Delaware County Court of Common Pleas, Domestic Relations Division."
-These rules may be cited as "Loc.DR.R.\\\."
+These Local Rules shall be known as the "Local Rules of Practice of the Delaware County Court of Common Pleas, Domestic Relations Division."
+These Local Rules may be cited as "Loc.DR.R.